 Planning a London to Manchester Drive

-When it comes to planning a London to Manchester road trips, there are a few things that need to be considered.
+When it comes to planning a London to Manchester road trip, there are a few things that need to be considered.
 While the route between these two cities is all on one motorway (the M40) and it is a well-paved and highly trafficked road, there are still a few considerations that are necessary to ponder.

 First off, if you need to rent a car before your Manchester to London drive, then we recommend booking through RentalCars.com.
-This handy platform aggregates all of the best deals for car hire across all major companies, ensuring that you never pay too much on a rental car.
+This handy platform aggregates prices for car hire across many companies, ensuring that you never pay too much on a rental car.